 Key Drivers of the Forecasted Freight Industry Evolution

-Motor carriers move more than 50% of the world’s goodsand transport over two-thirds of all freight throughout North America.
-Trucking is a pillar of the U.S. economy and essential component to the American way of life.
-And yet, headlines of freight "bloodbaths”, flatlines and bankruptcies are increasing in frequency, and are causing many less-than-truckload, truckload and even third party logistics companies to question their longevity and the future of the ever-evolving transportation industry.
+Motor carriers move more than 50% of the world’s goods and transport over two-thirds of all freight throughout North America.
+Trucking is a pillar of the U.S. economy and an essential component of the American way of life.
+And yet, headlines of freight "bloodbaths”, flatlines and bankruptcies are increasing in frequency, and are causing many less-than-truckload, truckload, and even third-party logistics companies to question their longevity and the future of the ever-evolving transportation industry.

 Four forcing mechanisms that are contributing to the evolution of the freight industry

 1. Capacity against volume and a soft market

 Changes in truck pricing, capacity, and demand signal bigger shifts in a softening market.
 Declining volumes due to unpredictable forces- like Coronavirus or a turbulent political climate - merged with the sharp loosening of capacity contributes to over-capacity in the market.
 According to Donna Kintop, Senior VP of Client Experience, “Two years ago, everyone had more freight that they knew what to do with” (watch her interview with FreightWaves' "What The Truck?!?" podcast below).
 However, in 2019, the tides changed, and the market began to soften.
 How the industry utilizes its resources to balance the capacity versus volume will continue to be one of the on-going challenges in the forefront of the industry as it continues to evolve.

 According to trucks.com, the typical age of truck drivers who exit the labor force because they are unable to work is 46.
 Yet, despite this, and a large portion of the driver pool nearing retirement, many carriers are becoming highly selective in hiring drivers because they have made safety and professionalism high priorities.
 While a progressive hiring practice, this has the potential to cause some major delays in the years to come.